-Born and raised in Los Angeles, California, chef Niki Nakayama began her career at the renowned Takao restaurant in Brentwood.
+Born and raised in Los Angeles, California, chef Niki Nakayama began her career at the renowned Takao restaurant in Brentwood, working under the guidance of esteemed chef Takao Izumida.
 Committed to exploring new techniques, Niki embarked on a three-year working tour throughout Japan, sampling her way through different regional flavors and immersing herself in the essentials of Japanese cuisine, both traditional and cutting-edge.
-While working at Shirakawa-Ya Ryokan, (Japanese inn owned by relatives) Niki trained under chef Masa Sato in the art of kaiseki the traditional Japanese culinary practice that emphasizes the balance and seasonality of a dish.
+While working at Shirakawa-Ya Ryokan, Niki trained under chef Masa Sato in the art of kaiseki the traditional Japanese culinary practice that emphasizes the balance and seasonality of a dish.

-n/naka has been ten years in the making and is the expansion of Niki's previous endeavors, applying the artistic and technical notions of kaiseki to create an ever-evolving seasonal narrative within each meal.
+n/naka is the expansion of all of Niki's endeavors, a project close to her heart that applies the artistic and technical notions of kaiseki, creating an ever-evolving seasonal narrative within each meal.

-Hailing from Bali, Indonesia where is family is in the restaurant business, Jeffry got his start in California at Hakata as a server and soon after was given a sushi chef apprenticeship.
+Hailing from Bali, Indonesia, Jeffry got his start in California at Hakata as a server and soon after was given a sushi chef apprenticeship.
 Following the apprenticeship, he worked at the Drago Restaurant Group, Sushi House Unico in Bel Air and Yojisan in Beverly Hills.
 At Yojisan, he trained under his mentor Yoji Tajima.
 In February 2013, he joined n/naka.

 Jeffry believes that food can be incredibly transcendent when it is made with passion.
-He identified this same belief in chef Niki.
-A relentless pursuer of perfection, he has continued to master the art of hospitality under her leadership.
-She and sous chef Carole have encouraged him to follow his dreams which he finds rare in most bosses.
+He identified this same belief in Chef Niki.
+He has continued to master the art of hospitality under her leadership.